 From 2013-15 Mark chaired the Environment Committee and from 2015-2017 he chaired the National Policy Committee and is now Chairman of the CLA Board.

 Mark owns and manages a traditional estate in the Cotswolds.
 The farm is mainly arable incorporating key conservation measures for wildlife and enhancing biodiversity.
 It is part of the Jordans Farming partnership and a member of LEAF Marque.
-In addition, there are residential properties, commercial lets and a race horse trainer with all-weather gallops.
+In addition, there are a number of residential properties and commercial lets.

 Mark has been actively involved in the CLA for over 20 years at branch and regional level, then chairing the Business and Rural Economy committee, Agriculture & Land Use committee and latterly the Taxation committee.